waku-org/docs.waku.org/docs/overview/concepts/node-discovery.md

 - Vulnerable to censorship: Node IPs can be blocked or restricted.
 - Limited scalability: The number of nodes is fixed and cannot easily be expanded.
-- Maintenance challenges: Updating the node list requires modifying the code, which can be cumbersome and less maintainable.
+- Maintenance challenges: Updating the node list requires modifying the code, which can be cumbersome and involves releasing and deploying.

 ## [DNS Discovery](https://rfc.vac.dev/spec/31/)